July 26, 2012

 In order to learn how to break the stigma of addiction, we need to be able to accurately define the term as simply as possible.

 A stigma can generally be seen as an unpleasant mark or sign that is usually associated with disgrace and shame.
 When applied in a societal context, stigma occurs when there is disapproval or disdain for a group of people based on standards that are considered different or marginal as defined by the prevailing cultural norms.
-Stigma occurs through labelling and stereotyping of in individual or group and as a consequence results in a loss of status and ultimately discrimination.
+Stigma occurs through labeling and stereotyping of an individual or group and as a consequence results in a loss of status and ultimately discrimination.